self-hosted · for solo developers

 Two windows. ~30 minutes.

-Plan to spend ~10 min collecting credentials in your browser, ~20 min watching the provisioning script run.
-The full prep checklist ships with the repo.
+Plan to spend ~10 min collecting credentials in your browser, ~20 min watching the provisioning ladder run.
+The TUI walks you through every prereq in-line — no separate checklist.
+See the full install guide →

 • AWS EC2 Already on AWS? $200 credits = ~3 months free. $0 → ~$60/mo